ueberdosis/tiptap/docs/guide/collaborative-editing.md

 # Collaborative editing

 ## Introduction
 Real-time collaboration, syncing between different devices and working offline used to be hard.
 We provide everything you need to keep everything in sync, conflict-free with the power of [Y.js](https://github.com/yjs/yjs).
-The following guide explains all things to take into account when you consider to make tiptap collaborative.
+The following guide explains all things to take into account when you consider to make Tiptap collaborative.
 Don’t worry, a production-grade setup doesn’t require much code.

 ## Configure the editor
-The underyling schema tiptap uses is an excellent foundation to sync documents.
-With the [`Collaboration`](/api/extensions/collaboration) you can tell tiptap to track changes to the document with [Y.js](https://github.com/yjs/yjs).
+The underyling schema Tiptap uses is an excellent foundation to sync documents.
+With the [`Collaboration`](/api/extensions/collaboration) you can tell Tiptap to track changes to the document with [Y.js](https://github.com/yjs/yjs).

 Y.js is a conflict-free replicated data types implementation, or in other words: It’s reaaally good in merging changes.
 And to achieve that, changes don’t have to come in order.
 It’s totally fine to change a document while being offline and merge it with other changes when the device is online again.